3. R&R-Toilets

 So perhaps the Innuit give us a clue as to what is going-on here.
 In their harsh environment they needed short, sharp words for snow-types; phrases like “fluffy-but-not-sticky” would just tire-you-out.
 Did our transition from hunter-gatherers where you could “drop-a-load” pretty-much anywhere, to farmers and permanent-residents of an area where this would be dangerous health-wise, propel the importance of a toilet to the top of our agendas, and in particular for Anglo-Saxons?
 Or was it more a cultural thing; other tribes focussing on music and culture where instead we extolled the virtues of a “really-good-crap” before going-out and fighting our neighbours.
 I think we can all agree more scientific and historical investigations should be undertaken on this fundamental question.

 Let’s move forward in time from the Romans to the times of Edmund-Ironside, son of Ethelred-the-Unready (don’t you just love these Anglo-Saxon names), who suffered a “misfortune” while on the toilet.
-In these days toilets were little more than a wooden structure over a hole in the ground.
-The misfortune was that an enemy-Viking supposedly hid in the lower section and fatally shot the King with an arrow from below.
+In those days toilets were little more than a wooden structure over a hole in the ground.
+The misfortune was that an enemy-Viking supposedly hid in the lower section, and fatally shot the King with an arrow from below.
+Ouch!
 This ancestral memory still chimes with us Anglo-Saxons today, which is why I still check the toilet-bowl for Vikings before I relieve myself.
-I can only recommend others do this also.
+I can only recommend others do the same.

-However, the merit of checking the toilet-bowl after relief is debatable.
-On the pro-side are the health-brigade who claim that inspecting one’s stools is an essential part of healthy-living.
-This is of course aided if a continental-style toilet is used where your poop first drops into a holding area before the flush consigns it to oblivion (i.e. to the sewer).
-Personally, as a guide to health, I prefer to use the healthy acoustic-feedback of each individual stool as it plops into the water, as opposed to the continuous-whoosh of a “Mexican-Mega-Drop”.
+However, the merit of checking the toilet-bowl after relief is closely-debated.
+On the pro-side are the health-brigade who claim that inspecting one’s stools is an essential-part of healthy-living.
+This is of course aided if a continental-style toilet is used where your poop first drops into a holding/viewing area before the flush consigns it to oblivion (i.e. to the sewer).
+Personally, as a guide to health, I prefer to use the healthy acoustic-feedback of each individual stool as it “plops” into the water, as opposed to the continuous “whoosh” of a “Mexican-Mega-Drop”.
 The choice is yours.

 On the con-side are us ex-psychonauts whose hallucinogenic-experiences strongly suggest against looking at your own faeces as they tend to morph into something very-alive and very-unpleasant.
 This is best described in Aldous-Huxley’s book “Fifty-Things-Not-To-Do-On-Acid” (sadly now out-of-print), his less successful follow-up to the publishing-sensation “The-Doors-of-Perception”.

 Where am I now?
-Yes, more on the dangers of toilets, especially “SUDS” (sudden, unexpected, death-syndrome).
+Yes, more on the dangers of toilets, especially “SUDS” (Sudden, Unexpected, Death-Syndrome).
 Its time to explore that most famous of toilet-deaths, the all too predictable demise of Elvis-Presley.
 Much has been written on this subject, so I will try to keep my contribution short and effective.
-After uninhibited diet of hamburgers, fried road-kill (chipmunks and the like), and prescription-pills, all washed-down Coca-Cola, the inevitable happened to the 350-pound (158-kilogram) Presley; he burst.
-More scientifically he suffered “polypharmacy” – death by over-prescribing, causing heart-failure.
+After uninhibited diet of hamburgers, fried road-kill (chipmunks and the like), and prescription-pills, all washed-down with copious volumes of Coca-Cola, the inevitable happened to the 350-pound (158-kilogram) Presley; he burst.
+More scientifically, he suffered “polypharmacy” – death by over-prescribing, causing heart-failure.

-I propose with modern virtual-reality equipment the public can share an immersive death experience, where groups of twenty people can respectfully crowd into that Graceland bathroom and relive that final performance, with full 3D visuals and surround-sound quality audio.
-Each showing should last approximately ten-minutes, so for a ten-dollar supplement that’s one-thousand-two-hundred dollars an hour, of twelve-thousand dollars for a ten-hour day.
+I propose that with modern virtual-reality equipment, the public can share an immersive-death-experience, where groups of twenty-people or-so can respectfully crowd into that Graceland bathroom, and relive that final performance, by using 3D headsets with surround-sound quality audio.
+Each showing should last approximately ten-minutes, so for a ten-dollar supplement, that’s one-thousand-two-hundred dollars an hour, of twelve-thousand dollars for a ten-hour day.
 A nice little earner.
 For those with a stronger-stomach, a follow-on recreation of the autopsy could likewise be shown for an additional ten-dollars.
 Optional psychological counselling would be on-hand if required.

 Moving-on, we finally come to a time-based thread in terms to toilet-evolution.
 We’ve done Roman toilets and skipped-through ones from the middle-ages.
 Let’s now quickly “do” the industrial age.
 Here ceramic-toilets first came into mass-production and use, and some of the remaining Victorian toilets are style-marvels, and remain fit-for-purpose after two-hundred-years.
 Fine, branded toilets such as “Thomas-Crapper”, "Armitage" and “Shanks” and many others were shipped throughout the empire.
 This was the zenith of Anglo-Saxon toilet-culture.

 To the present-day and rise of the Japanese-toilet.
 Usually this is portrayed as an over-development, and used to reflect on the strangeness of the Japanese.
-Why-else would you need a programmable-toilet, with inbuilt, vibrating-rim, and I believe personalized music playing while you crap.
-I came across this first during a business-trip in a micro-hotel in the Akihabara district in Tokyo (where the maid and cat cafes are located), and was duly intimidated by it.
+Why-else would you need a programmable-toilet, with inbuilt, vibrating-rim, and I believe personalized music playing while you crap?
+I first came across one of these during a business-trip in a micro-hotel in the Akihabara district in Tokyo (where the maid and cat cafes are located), and was duly intimidated by it.
 For God’s sake, the instructions were in Japanese-Kanji!
 I could never get the rim down before it automatically recovered to the upright position, and was too embarrassed to ask for help.

 But I’ve now had an epiphany.
 I and everyone else have got it wrong.
 The Japanese toilet is a masterpiece, a design-classic of the present-day.
 But taking things forward, I know we can do better, and enter a new technology of toilet development; AI (artificial-intelligence).
 Surely, we can design and manufacture an AI-powered toilet, with “Bum-Recognition” that can automatically identify you as you sit down, and initiate a personalized routine.